-Our first printing quickly sold out.
-We printed more, but they're going fast too.
-Email AARTA to get yours for only $15 each (plus $1.50 to mail up to 3 within the U.S.) while they last! ***.
+Email AARTA to get yours for only $15 each (plus $1.50 to mail up to 3 within the U.S.) order in time for gift-giving! ***.

 AARTA exists for our orphaned Akita friends and runs on donations alone.
 The adoptions fees we receive are a drop in the bucket compared to our monthly costs.

 Please consider donating to help us care for our Akita orphans.
 Make a tax-deductible donation to help us cover vet and boarding bills, or sponsor a dog for a week, two weeks, or a month!
 We have very few foster homes -- one month's cost for boarding, food and medical care is over $200 for just ONE dog.
 Please help us Save More Lives.